bigbadblunt/homeassistant-lightwave2/README.md

 ```

-This should then automatically add all switches and lights.
+This should then automatically add all switches and lights that are configured in your Lightwave app.